pinkpong111/instability-dynamics-multi-agent/README.md

 ### 2.1 Self-Amplification Loop

 When directional conflict emerges, agents respond by strengthening their own vector orientation.
-If this strengthening intensifies the conflict in a closed loop, a critical threshold may be crossed (captured conceptually in Section 3.2).
+If this strengthening intensifies the conflict in a closed loop, a critical threshold may be crossed (formalized as the governance scaling law in Section 3.2).

 Conflict detected → Self-reinforcement → Increased directional tension → Recursive amplification → [Threshold exceeded] → Vector Storm / [Below threshold] → Natural decay